jtomaszewski/eslint-config/README.md

 ESLint config to be used in some of our projects, that includes recommended rules of the following plugins:

-- eslint-config-airbnb-typescript
+- eslint-config-airbnb / eslint-config-airbnb-base / eslint-config-airbnb-typescript
-- eslint-plugin-react (optionally)
+- eslint-plugin-react
-- eslint-plugin-react-hooks (optionally)
+- eslint-plugin-react-hooks
-- eslint-plugin-jsx-a11y (optionally)
+- eslint-plugin-jsx-a11y
-- eslint-config-prettier (we assume that you `prettier` your files on your own, outside eslint)
+- eslint-config-prettier
 - eslint-import-resolver-typescript
 - eslint-plugin-import
 - eslint-plugin-jest